Parting Ways: Poem Number 77

 瀬をはやみSe wo hayamiBecause the current is swift,

-岩にせかるるIwa ni sekarurueven though the rapids,
+いわにせかるるIwa ni sekarurueven though the rapids,

-滝川のTakigawa noblocked by a boulder,
+がわTakigawa noblocked by a boulder,

-われても末にWarete mo sue niare divided, like them, in the end,
+われてもすWarete mo sue niare divided, like them, in the end,

-逢はむとぞ思ふAwan to zo omouwe will surely meet, I know.
+とぞ思Awan to zo omouwe will surely meet, I know.

 Translation by Dr Joshua Mostow

-This poem was composed by the retired emperor, Sutoku.
-Though his reign was long, and oversaw many poetry competitions, it ended poorly when he was forced to abdicate, and later became embroiled in a succession dispute with the regent Tadamichi (poem 76) that boiled over into the Hōgen Rebellion in 1156.
-Being on the losing side of the conflict, he was exiled to Sanuki Province, lived a monastic life until he died in 1164.
+After Toba passed away, the bitter Sutoku became embroiled in a succession dispute with the regent Tadamichi (poem 76) that boiled over into the Hōgen Rebellion in 1156.
+The Rebellion was a disaster, and being on the losing side of the conflict, Sutoku was exiled to Sanuki Province, lived a monastic life until he died in 1164.

 Coincidentally, the Hōgen Disturbance marks the beginning of the end of the Heian Court,1 and the rise of the samurai class, so legends existed that Sutoku’s angry spirit helped bring down the Court.
 A related legend is that while in exile, Sutoku lived a monastic life and sometimes sent poetry back to the Court, but the Court refused them on the grounds that they might be cursed.
-Sutoku was said to have taken great offense at this:
+Evidentially, rumors of his curse from the death of Konoe, plus his ill-will from rebellion and exile, dogged him even later in life.

 Vengeful Sutoku in Japanese art